fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ## State of a Router

 In a setup where a WAMP router is distributed over multiple machines, the routing information for messages has to synchronized between the router replicas.
-The routing information for a wamp router consists out of the following parts:
+The routing information for a WAMP router consists of the following parts:

 ### Subscriptions